 - Country analysis – analytical support for developing countries and their partners to identify politically feasible pathways for economic transformation

 - Sectoral and thematic work – understanding themes, including trade or gender, and different sectors, such as manufacturing and services, important for economic transformation

-- Data portal – bringing together data relevant for the analysis of economic transformation in an accessible online portal.
+- Data – bringing together data relevant for the analysis of economic transformation in an accessible online portal.